 -

-Select the + Add new population button
+Select the + button in the top right-hand corner

 -